kyrylo/romaniac/README.md

 #=> [[:a, (Roman: X)], [:b, (Roman: XI)], [:c, (Roman: XII)]
 ```

-If you really want some fun, use Ruby constants as Roman numerals.
+If that is not enough for you, use Ruby constants as Roman numerals.

 ```ruby
 require 'romaniac/const'